Entamoeba histolytica: Genome

 The genome was reassembled and reannotated in 2010.
 The 20 million basepair genome assembly contains 8,160 predicted genes; known and novel transposable elements have been mapped and characterized, functional assignments have been revised and updated, and additional information has been incorporated, including metabolic pathways, Gene Ontology assignments, curation of transporters, and generation of gene families.

 The major group of transposable elements in E. histolytica are non-LTR retrotransposons.
 These have been divided in three families called EhLINEs and EhSINEs (EhLINE1,2,3 and EhSINE1,2,3).
-EhLINE1 encode an endonuclease (EN) protein (in addition to reverse transcriptase and nucleotide-binding ORF1), which have similarity with bacterial restriction endonuclease.
+EhLINE1 encodes an endonuclease (EN) protein (in addition to reverse transcriptase and nucleotide-binding ORF1), which has similarity with bacterial restriction endonuclease.
 This similarity with bacterial protein indicates that transposable elements have been acquired from prokaryotes by horizontal gene transfer in this protozoan parasite.

 The genome of E. histolytica has been found to have snoRNAs with opisthokont-like features.

-The E. histolytica U3 snoRNA (Eh_U3 snoRNA) has showed sequence and structural features similar to Homo sapiens U3 snoRNA.
+The E. histolytica U3 snoRNA (Eh_U3 snoRNA) has shown sequence and structural features similar to Homo sapiens U3 snoRNA.

 Pathogen interaction

 E. histolytica may modulate the virulence of certain human viruses and is itself a host for its own viruses.

-For example, AIDS accentuates the damage and pathogenicity of E. histolytica.
+For example, acquired immunodeficiency syndrome (AIDS) accentuates the damage and pathogenicity of E. histolytica.
 On the other hand, cells infected with HIV are often consumed by E. histolytica.
 Infective HIV remains viable within the amoeba, although there has been no proof of human reinfection from amoeba carrying this virus.

 A burst of research on viruses of E. histolytica stems from a series of papers published by Diamond et al. from 1972 to 1979.
 In 1972, they hypothesized two separate polyhedral and filamentous viral strains within E. histolytica that caused cell lysis.
-Perhaps the most novel observation was that two kinds of viral strains existed, and that within one type of amoeba (strain HB-301) the polyhedral strain had no detrimental effect but led to cell lysis in another (strain HK-9).
+Perhaps the most novel observation was that two kinds of viral strains existed and that within one type of amoeba (strain HB-301), the polyhedral strain had no detrimental effect but led to cell lysis in another (strain HK-9).
 Although Mattern et al. attempted to explore the possibility that these protozoal viruses could function like bacteriophages, they found no significant changes in Entamoeba histolytica virulence when infected by viruses.